RobynSoar/woohoo-salon/README.md

 - [Love Running - Code Institute](https://learn.codeinstitute.net/courses/course-v1:CodeInstitute+LRFX101+2023_Q2/courseware/e805068059af42af87681032aa64053f/1da6ad13213740f1855a51d30a2375b1/)
     - Inpiration for sections of basic code.

+### Walkthrough Code

 - [Pee-Aye Creative](https://www.youtube.com/watch?v=NsUZZ7gHIuA)
-    - Divided navbar styling was created with inspiration from this video.
+    - Divided navbar styling was created with the walkthrough from this video.

 - [HTML Dog](https://www.htmldog.com/techniques/404/)
     - This walkthrough was used to aid in creation of the 404 Error page.

+### Used Code

 - [Medium - Web Accessibility Tip](https://medium.com/web-accessibility-tips-tricks-and-techniques-for/web-accessibility-tip-visually-hidden-text-for-screen-readers-a52d954d9711#:~:text=sr%2Donly%20declaration%20block%20does,invisible%20to%20the%20human%20eye)
     - Code used to fix lack of accessbility with screen readers on mobile devices that show the dropdown menu.